I rise from my worst disasters. I turn, I change.

 Treatment for complex trauma is, painfully, exorbitantly expensive.
 We want to help you get the care you need and deserve but may have no means to obtain right now.

-While it may feel scary to do, we warmly encourage you to reach out to us if you are struggling in this way. you are not alone.
-We will send you an application form in two steps - that you can fill out in your own time, at your own pace - for an opportunity to receive financial assistance to meet your treatment expenses.
+While it may feel scary to do, we warmly encourage you to reach out to us if you are struggling to pay for your care.
+You are not alone in this.
+For a chance to receive financial assistance for your treatment expenses, we will send you an application, in two steps, that you can then fill out in your own time, at your own pace.

 BAB.GrantRequests@gmail.com

-⇢ If you are seeking financial aid for treatment costs, please put “Application Request” in the subject line.
+⇢ If seeking financial aid for treatment costs, please put “Application Request” in the subject line.

-⇢ If you are seeking a Therapy Box, please put “Therapy Box Request” in the subject line.
+⇢ If seeking a Therapy Box, please put “Therapy Box Request” in the subject line.

-It helps us prioritize your emails and be confident that's what you're seeking!
+This helps us prioritize your emails and be confident in what you're seeking!

 Financial Aid is made payable to the provider of therapeutic services, and covers a portion of the non-reimbursed, out-of-pocket expenses directly incurred for the ongoing treatment of complex trauma and dissociative disorders.
 Funds are not available for back balances of unpaid services or needs outside of ongoing treatment or inpatient therapy.

 CORRESPONDENCE NOTICE: Your voice matters.
 Your story is important.
 We care deeply about your pain - both past and present.
 However, knowing details of the trauma you've experienced - especially those which are graphic in nature - will not help us help you better.
-In fact, it can deplete our resources and clarity, leaving us less efficient in guiding you to the help you deserve.
-Severity of trauma also has zero bearing on approval of grant applications.
-We care about you, so for your safety and ours, we ask that you refrain from sharing traumatic material.
+It can even deplete our resources and clarity, leaving us less efficient in guiding you to the help you deserve.
+Severity of trauma has zero bearing on approval of grant applications.
+We care about you, and thus, for your safety and ours, we ask that you refrain from sharing traumatic material.

 In the event of an emergency, please contact your therapist, local crisis center, or call 911.
 We will gladly help further when your safety has been ensured.

 We know far too well that the number of treatment providers available in a given region is sometimes a flat zero.
-Which means, even if we had bottomless funds to approve every last request and ensure everyone could financially get treatment, there won’t always be someone around to provide that care.
+This means that, even if we had bottomless funds to approve every application or made sure cost wasn’t a barrier for any survivor we spoke to, there isn’t always a provider around for them to see.
 We are working on that!
-(And therapists interested in expanding their training, please do reach out!
+(And, to any therapists interested in expanding their training, please do reach out!
 We have options!)

-Sure, on our Resource page, you will find many websites, books, and media that are great for learning and feeling broadly understood, but not all can help you work through your personal "tough stuff".
+On our Resource page, you will find many websites, books, and media that are great for learning and to feel broadly understood, but we know not all can help you work through your personal "tough stuff".
 So, we wanted to pluck out a few specific titles, just for survivors in your position, because they’re workbooks.
 They exist to help facilitate your individual recovery and are often used as an adjunct to therapy for those lucky enough to receive it.
 But, if you’re on your own and this is all you’ll be able to access for the foreseeable future, we know what a lifeline they can be.

 You are not helpless, nor hopeless; you deserve support and guidance just like everyone else.